cnpm/npminstall/README.md

 });
 ```

+## Different with NPM

+This project is inspired by [pnpm](https://github.com/rstacruz/pnpm), and has a similar store structure like pnpm.
+You can read [pnpm vs npm](https://github.com/rstacruz/pnpm/blob/master/docs/vs-npm.md) to see the different with npm.

+### Limitations

+- You can't install from [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap)(and don't want to support for now).
+- Peer dependencies are a little trickier to deal with(see rule 1 below).
+- You can't publish npm modules with bundleDependencies managed by npminstall(because of rule 2 below).

 ## `node_modules` directory

 Two rules:

-- The latest version of modules will link at `options.storeDir`'s `node_modules`.
+1. The latest version of modules will link at `options.storeDir`'s `node_modules`.
-- Module's dependencies will link at module's `node_modules`.
+2. Module's dependencies will link at module's `node_modules`.

 e.g.: